 Here is an example of basics triads:

-It’s composed by three notes: the fundamental, the third and the fifth.
+It’s composed of three notes: the fundamental, the third, and the fifth.

 It’s the note who gets the name of the chord.
 For example: in a Cm chord, C is the fundamental.